-Dr. Davidson offers safe and efficient medical iron infusions, for those who are iron deficient.
+IHC offers safe and efficient medical iron infusions, for those who are iron deficient.
 Iron deficiency can be caused by a variety of conditions including pregnancy, heavy or irregular menstrual cycles, GI illness, cardiac and renal issues, cancer, and more.
-We require referrals from your health care provider, (GP, ND, midwife, and other specialists) and can start treatment within one to two weeks after referral.
-All of our infusions are administered by highly trained staff with Emergency Physician supervision and oversight.
+Referrals from your health care provider, (GP, ND, midwife, and other specialists) are accepted but not required.
+All of our infusions are administered by highly trained staff with IHC Physician oversight.

 About iron deficiency